ROOM & UNIT

 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Columbus and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Columbus rent prices in the chart below.

-When we take a look at the two-bedroom comparison from February to March, Columbus experienced a -0.18% decrease for the price of a two-bedroom apartment.
-The rent price for a Columbus two-bedroom apartments currently stands at $1,131.0.
+When we take a look at the two-bedroom comparison from March to April, Columbus experienced a 2.12% increase for the price of a two-bedroom apartment.
+The rent price for a Columbus two-bedroom apartments currently stands at $1,155.0.

 More key findings include:

-Rent increased in Westerville, OH, Hilliard, OH .
+Rent increased in Westerville, OH, Reynoldsburg, OH .

-Rent decreased in Dublin, OH, Canal Winchester, OH, Grandview Heights, OH, Lewis Center, OH.
+Rent decreased in Dublin, OH, Canal Winchester, OH, Hilliard, OH, Lewis Center, OH, Grandview Heights, OH.

 3 suburbs are currently priced higher than the city of Columbus.